CS2103AUG2016-W11-C2/main/docs/UserGuide.md

 > * FILE_PATH must be a valid path on the local computer.
 > * If a file at FILE_PATH exists, it will be overriden.
-> * The previous storage file will not be deleted.
+> * The previous data storage file will not be deleted.

 Examples: